How to Create and Host an Online Masterclass

-How you monetize your masterclass will depend in large part on the subject of the class and how it was taught.
+How you monetize your online masterclass will depend in large part on the subject of the class and how it was taught.
 Could the masterclass be turned into a video, podcast, or both?
 Could you extend the class information into a short course for learners who prefer to get information in smaller chunks over a longer period of time?
 Or do you want to reserve the masterclass as something exclusive to the learners who attend?

 These considerations are all key to understanding how you can continue to earn revenue from your masterclass.
 Repackaged, masterclasses can continue to generate income for years, or serve as loss-leaders that drive new learners toward your other products.
 You can use video, audio, and slideshows or screenshots taken during your masterclass to create social, sharable content that promotes your teaching, or capitalize on its exclusivity to repeat the masterclass with new learners.

-- How to Lead a Master Class: Effective Strategies for Teaching Adult Learners
+- Effective Strategies for Teaching Adult Learners

 Table of Contents